 An asterisk can replace the ending of a word to search all forms of that word; this is a strategy called truncation.

-The above example will become child, children, childhood, childish, etc. This can be a useful strategy when searching for words that can be written in different forms, like cultural competency/culturally competent.
+The above example will become child, children, childhood, childish, etc. This is a useful strategy when searching for words that can be written in different forms, like cultural competency/culturally competent.

 When clicking on this filter, you will see many words that are possibly related to your search.
 Think of the subject words as main topics or main ideas.
 When you choose one or more of those subject words, it will narrow your search to see those words as a main topic.

-The Search Everything is the search box on the library homepage that searches all of the databases in Chamberlain Library at once.
+The Search Everything box is the search box on the library homepage that searches all of the databases in Chamberlain Library at once.
+To find a permalink in this search system, follow the steps below.

-To find the permalink for an article in an EBSCO database like CINAHL or Medline Complete -- or when you use the Search Everything tab on the library homepage -- do the following:
+To find the permalink for an article in an EBSCO database like CINAHL or Medline Complete, follow the steps below.

 An article's Detailed Record contains all the important information about an article.
 It's also where you can find a number of other tools besides the permalink button, so be sure to explore what's there!